 8. Are there any other open source tools or projects you’re particularly excited about?

 I am a big fan of tiny libraries that ease up things for developers.
-Things like GTween (originally made for Flash) that enables you to animate everything, even your data.
+Things GTween (originally made for Flash) that enables you to animate everything, even your data.

 Lit-html is a smart project – it takes modern concepts (like jsx and unidirectional data flow) and makes them fat-free.
 Polymer on their main website recommends ditching Polymer elements in favor of lit-html.
 The guys in Google labs do awesome work.